 What roles are involved in third-party risk management?

-Understanding the key roles involved in third-party risk management is important to you and your organization.
+Understanding the roles involved in third-party risk management is important for you and your organization to be successful.
 Learn their responsibilities and how they fit into your third-party risk management program.

-Hi – my name is Abbe with Venminder.
+Hi – my name is Hilary with Venminder.

 Thanks for tuning in; catch you next time!